 Your hours will usually be regular, Monday to Friday, but in some jobs you may need to work outside of office hours if assisting with installations or updates.

-Most entrants have a degree in a relevant subject such as computer systems, computer networking or network management and design.
+Most entrants have a degree (SCQF Levels 9-11) in a relevant subject such as computer systems, computer networking or network management and design.

-Some entrants have a specialised postgraduate degree in advanced networking or network security.
+Some entrants have a specialised postgraduate (SCQF Level 11) degree in advanced networking or network security.

 For entry to a degree course you need 4-5 Highers, sometimes including Maths.

-You may enter with a HND in Computing: Networking and complete further training with an employer.
+You may enter with an HND (SCQF Level 8) in Computing: Networking and complete further training with an employer.

 For entry to an HND course you normally need 1-2 Highers plus some subjects at National 5.